CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/_index.md

-If you want to limit the number of `syslog` messages that can be written to the `syslog` file from individual processes, add the following configuration to the `/etc/rsyslog.conf` file.
+If you want to limit the number of `syslog` messages that can be written to the `syslog` file from individual processes, add the following configuration to `/etc/rsyslog.conf`.
 Adjust the interval and burst values to rate-limit messages to the appropriate levels required by your environment.
 For more information, read the [rsyslog documentation](http://www.rsyslog.com/doc/v8-stable/configuration/modules/imuxsock.html).

     module(load="imuxsock"